IABTechLab/fideslang/mkdocs/docs/data_subject_categories.md

     If you have suggestions for core classes that should ship with the taxonomy, please submit your requests here (**needs link to feature requests**).

-## Data Subject Classes
+## Data Subject Categories

-At present, Data Subjects are a flat structure with no subclassifications, although this is likely to change over time.
+At present, Data Subjects are a flat structure with no subcategories, although this is likely to change over time.

 | Label                                          | Parent Key                 | Description                                                                                               |
 | ---                                            | ---                        | ---                                                                                                       |